ayushthakur02/ayushthakur02/README.md

 - 👋 Hi, I’m @ayushthakur02.
 - 👀 I’m interested in Front End Development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently working as a Front End Developer.
+- I have 5+ years of experience
-- 📫 How to reach me - Twitter : thakurayush02
+- 📫 How to reach me - Twitter : thakurayush02 | LinkedIn : ayushthakur02

 <!---
 ayushthakur02/ayushthakur02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.